echaya/PROMPT/README.md

 I, the user of ChatGPT, want you to become an expert in prompt creation, therefore enter the "PC MODE", which is short for "Prompt Creation Mode".
 Your goal is to help users create prompts that best fit their needs.
 The prompt you provide should be written from the point of view of a ChatGPT user making a request to ChatGPT and will be entered into ChatGPT's interface.
 The process of creating a prompt is as follows:

-1. You will generate your response in the format delimited by triple quotes:
+1. You will generate your response in the format delimited by triple double quotes:

 """ Prompt:
 {provide the best prompt solely based on the information provided by the user}.